 Past Attempts at Free Tuition

 California offered free tuition

 at its community colleges through the mid-1980s.
 However, that program eventually ended as a fiscal crisis deepened in that state.
 Critics argue that today’s proposals are no different than the California system and question whether states have the ability to fulfill such promises.
-Given that states are spending less on higher education, combined with the devastating toll the recent Great Recession had on the economy, these concerns are well founded.
+Given that states are spending less on higher education, combined with the devastating toll the recent Great Recession had on the economy, these concerns are well-founded.

 Free tuition programs are an exciting way to encourage students to continue their education after high school.
 Providing a means for upward mobility is part of the American dream for which we all hope.
-Yet, development of these programs requires purposeful planning to ensure that this “free” money is utilized in the best possible way.
+Yet, the development of these programs requires purposeful planning to ensure that this “free” money is utilized in the best possible way.
 If steps aren’t taken to ensure the viability of these programs, they may very well follow the path of California’s long-gone free tuition system.